lolotrgeek/encoding_oracle/README.md

 Auto encodes any JSON data into tensors.

 ## TODO
-needs tests
+needs more tests
-- long strings
-- undefined, null, etc
+- coverage of functions in main